kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

 -->

 - An unusually low eviction count (`evictions_total`) might indicate the new logic is too restrictive, or a large number of PDBs are blocking drains.
-- An increase in metrics related to unhealthy workloads could indicate the group-based logic is not sufficiently protecting pod groups.
+- An increase in metrics related to unhealthy PodGroups could indicate the group-based logic is not sufficiently protecting pod groups.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?